 in sand and feel its comfortable support.
-Bouncing beach balls from younger youngsters do from younger youngsters do abound once in a while, but it depends on the day.

-Iverson has ample room, with possibly the greatest variety of opportunities, with tables and relaxation spots placed through-out the park.

-The best beach in the area

-though, might be Sunset Lake.
+Bouncing beach balls from younger youngsters do abound once in a while, but it depends on the day.
+Iverson has ample room, with possibly the greatest variety of opportunities, with tables and relaxation spots placed throughout the park.
+The best beach in the area The best beach in the area though, might be Sunset Lake.
 Humbly placed, there is a quaint, sufficient, and all around good nature about it.

-around good nature about it.

-The beach is larger than any of

-the others, and beach balss,

-although certainly existing 'at

-times, do not abound.
+The beach is larger than any of the others, and beach balss, although certainly existing at times, do not abound.
 And the lake?
-'Ah, the lake:

-'Big enough to serve you, and

-yet small enough to care,'

-someone once said: Sunset Lake

-fits nicely into that description.

-On one of the days I was

-fits nicely into that description.
-On one of the days I was there, there was a small sail-boat zig-zagging out in the middle of the lake, two teenagers were out in one of those paddle wheel boats propelled by bicycling legs, and everyone on the beach had access to the water's edge when things got a bit warm.
-There was even a man next to us a tri-sthlete I think his wife said) who saw fit that he should swim across the lake.
-Sunset Lake looks plenty wide-Sunset Lake looks plenty wide-possibly one mile at a guess.
+Ah, the lake: "Big enough to serve you, and yet small enough to care," someone once said; Sunset Lake fits nicely into that description.
+Its nicely into that description.
+On one of the days I was there, there was a small sailboat zig-zagging out in the middle of the lake, two teenagers were out in one of those paddle wheel boats propelled by bicycling legs, and everyone on the beach had access to the water's edge when things got a bit warm.
+There was even a man next to us (a tri-athlete I think his wife said) who saw fit that he should swim across the lake.
+Sunset Lake looks plenty widepossibly one mile at a guess.
 It met his needs.

-met his needs.

 There is a certain calmness about Sunset Lake that doesn't seem to surround the other places.
 It's a quiet, unifying feeling, almost like an environmental personality if that is possible.

-A drawback to Sunset Value

 A drawback to Sunset Lake is A drawback to Sunset Lake is its location.
 A long walk, one should plan on two to three days woth of food.
 It is 25 miles east of Stevens Point.
 A car might be better.

-Hardees ISP Chef & Side Salads

-Try Hardee's cool, crisp salads.
+Hardees.
+CRISP Chef & Side Salads Try Hardee's cool, crisp salads.
 Fresh to go.

-Southside Hardee's

-3132 Church St.
+Southside Hardee's 3132 Church St.

-Hours: Mon.-Thurs.
+341-6241 Hours: Mon.-Thurs.
 6:00 a.m.-10:30 p.m./Fri.
 6:00 a.m.-11:00 p.m./Sat.
 6:00 a.m.-10:30 p.m./Sun.
-6:30 a.m.-10:30 p.m./Sun.
+6:30 a.m.-10:30 p.m.